-- Take at look at the neighborhood, and see which trees are doing well.
-Also take the advice of your local nursery for recommendations as to the best trees for your zone.
+- Take a look at the neighborhood, and see which trees are doing well.
+Also, take the advice of your local nursery for recommendations as to the best trees for your zone.

 - To enhance consistent blooming, keep the flowering trees evenly watered and use organic fertilizer.
 Remove the diseased and dead branches whenever you notice them.

 - While buying a sapling, choose trees which look healthy and avoid those which has kinked or circled root.